 You will have a passion for wanting to continue your career in this industry

-With limited business experience at that point and a skill set more suited to a make up studio than a aesthetic theatre ,I didn't for one moment imagine that I would actually start practicing cosmetology.
+With limited business experience at that point and having a skill set more suited to a make up studio than a aesthetic theatre ,I didn't for one moment imagine that I would actually start practicing cosmetology.

-My interest in aesthetics started long before I applied to be apprentice .
+My interest in aesthetics started long before I applied to be an apprentice .
 I have always been image-conscious - I am a female in her early twenties , and I am not ashamed to admit that I care about how I look.
 Nor am I ashamed to admit that, like most women (and increasingly so men), I too feel pressure to look a certain way.
 I am not advocating that this societal pressure is correct, but let's not deny that it exists.

-The increasing popularity of cosmetic procedures was clear to see, but it was only when a family friend had a botched facial filler procedure that I first realised the issues in the industry.
+The increasing popularity of cosmetic procedures was clear to see, but it was only when a family friend unfortunately experienced a botched facial filler procedure that I first realised the issues in the industry.
 I was still in school at the time, and this friend's bad experience was at the hands of a non-medical practitioner, who was not performing in a clinical environment.
 I was inquisitive by nature, and read way too much on just about everything, so I started researching the sector and was horrified to find that no law had been broken!
 There was NO regulation regarding where these treatments should be performed, or by whom.

 I was appalled, and this fuelled my intrigue in the sector.